 Mel Cobb leads a lonely existence in an apartment filled with clutter, his only contact with the outside world being as a weekend tele-marketer for a start-up newspaper which features stories on city road, bridge and tunnel construction workers in order to alleviate road rage among motorists who are stuck in traffic.
 One morning, Cobb listens to a radio news report indicating that left-handed people die younger than right-handers, and so makes the decision to convert to left-handedness as a means of shortening his life span.
 His attempt at becoming a lefty leads to an interesting turn of events which suggest that he may be at the start of a never-ending cycle.
-Written by

 Did You Know?

 Though he played a left-hander in this movie, William Brown

 I don't know.
 Him sniffing his hands and mayonnaise just makes my stomach want to rumble.

 Well, it certainly wouldn't do much for my appetite, I'll tell you that.